kazcare/quizalanche/README.md

  * Quiz game loads with the first question on the screeen.

- * If the Next Question Button clicked without making any selection, it pops an alert saying "Please, select and option!"
+ * If the Next Question Button clicked without making any selection, it pops an alert saying "Please, select an option!"

  * When an option is selected and Next Qestion Button is pressed, the selcted option is checked against the correct answer provided in "question.js" and Quiz container disappears and a message box appears with either green or red background colour, showing whether user has picked the correct answer or not.
 Plus it has a Continue button at the bottom right corner to continue to the rest of the quiz.